cguth7/cguth7.github.io/_posts/2021-02-03-history-of-solving-poker.md

 breaks the game tree into pieces to be solved separately and uses differing abstraction levels depending on how often the game states are reached.
 Those more common ones are given more granularity in both bucketing and bet sizes possible.

-Prelude, by Tim Reiff, uses an equilibrium strategy based on Pure CFR and card abstraction based on k-means clustering over hand strength distributions.

 Hyperborean (for the auto run-off competition), made by the Computer Poker Games Research Group from the University of Alberta, also uses Pure CFR, imperfect recall,